-Certified Master Chef (CMC) Mark Erickson is provost at The Culinary Institute of America (CIA).
-In this role, Chef Erickson oversees all aspects of the college’s culinary programs including education, faculty, curriculum, governance, academic support functions, academic research, accreditation, assessment, branch campuses, food and beverage operations, and continuing education.
+Certified Master Chef Mark Erickson is provost at The Culinary Institute of America.
+In this role, Chef Erickson oversees all aspects of the college’s academic programs and food and beverage operations.

-Mark Erickson is a frequent presenter at various industry events and conferences, where he shares unique perspectives of the global food industry, drawing from both academic and practical experiences.
+He is a frequent presenter at industry events and conferences, where he shares unique perspectives of the global food industry, drawing from both academic and practical experiences.

-Chef Erickson holds a Bachelor of Science degree in Restaurant & Hotel Management from the University of New Haven and a Master of Business Administration (MBA) from Marist College in Poughkeepsie, NY.
+Chef Erickson holds a bachelor of science degree in restaurant & hotel management from the University of New Haven and a master of business administration from Marist College in Poughkeepsie, NY.